Difficulty: ★★★★☆ undergraduate / graduate

 is any input vector.
 (I will sometimes write

-for the contraction between a vector and covector, because the unified notation with the metric scalar product is convenient, although it is sometimes worth reminding oneself that no metric is needed in this case.)
+for the contraction between a vector and covector, which is not uncommon in the literature.
+The unified notation with the metric scalar product is convenient, although it is sometimes worth reminding oneself that no metric is needed in this particular case.)
 To find the components, substitute basis vectors

 :